j2labs/brubeck/README.md

 Templates are supported by implementing a *Rendering Mixin.
 This Mixin will attach a `render_template` function and overwrite the `render_error` template to produce errors messages via the template engine.

-Using a template system is then as easy as calling `render_template` with the template file and context instead of calling `render`.
+Using a template system is then as easy as calling `render_template` with the template filename and context. `render_template` will call `render` for you.

 ### Jinja2